 Robert Harold Anstey, known as Harold, a member of the Chew Magna Ansteys, was born in 1887 in Barton Regis to parents Robert Anstey and Elizabeth Mary Tomkins.
 He was brother to fellow Anstey Heroes Gilbert Tomkins Anstey, Joseph Anstey, Daniel Anstey and Alfred Tomkins Anstey.

 In the 1911 Census, Harold was living with his family at Brynland Avenue Bishopston Bristol; he was a “Warehouseman wholesale drapery” by trade.
-Within days of the outbreak of World War One Harold, together with two of his brothers, signed up as a Private to the 12th Gloucester Regiment, Bristol’s Own Pals Battalion (Service Number: 15986).
+Within days of the outbreak of World War One Harold, together with two of his brothers, signed up as a Private to the 12th Gloucester Regiment, Bristol’s Own Pals Battalion (Service Number: 15986 – some sources say ‘13986’).

 After a period of intermittent training, on 23 June 1915 Harold and the 12th Gloucesters left Bristol to join 95th Brigade at Wensley, North Yorkshire.
 He landed at Boulogne, France on 21 November 1915 and by 28 November 1915 he was at Ailly-le-Haut-Clocher, north of the River Somme.
 Harold and the 12th Gloucesters had their first taste of front line warfare on 6 December 1915 when they moved into a section of trenches thick with mud at Maricourt.

 Harold fought in the Battle of the Somme, commencing 1 July 1916.
 At the end of July 1916, he was in the front line near Longueval where he would have experienced heavy shelling, with high explosive, shrapnel and gas.
 The ‘Gloucester Journal‘ 02 September 1916 reported “Wounded Gloucester Regiment 13986 Lce Corp R. H. Anstey Bristol” and as far as we know the entry “A. Anstey (Svc Nbr: 13986) Lance Corporal with the 12th Gloucesters when he received a gunshot wound to the head and was admitted to 14th Field Ambulance on 24 July 1916” is also Harold, despite the incorrect initial.

 The 12th Gloucesters (Bristol’s Own) were involved in the second Somme offensive (part of the Hundred Days Offensive) which was launched on 20 August 1918 over a 34 mile front retaking Albert and Bapaume.
 It was on this day that Harold’s heroic actions earned him a Military Cross.